Can Macs Get Viruses?

 A virus does this kind of damage basically by inserting itself into the actual code of a program.
 Whenever the infected program is run, the virus reproduces and tries to infect other computers.
 To do this, it needs permission from the operating system as well as plenty of other computers running the same software.
 Under the right circumstances, a virus can infect any computer.

-So if viruses are so clever and can infect anything, why haven't they infected more Macs?
+So if viruses are so clever and can infect anything, why haven't they affected more Apple users?

 Advertisement